 These programs, and the students that pursue them, are without a doubt impressive.
 But as a relatively new discipline—even Harvard’s dual degree dates to 2005—there is certainly still a lot of room for experimentation and improvement.
 One of the primary concerns graduates and those in the industry have about these programs is the lack of integration.
 Not only do you apply separately to the business and medical schools, but in almost every instance you are likely to be pursuing these degrees in a fairly segregated manner.
 The typical track is to complete the first three years of medical school without any foray into the business discipline (at Penn you aren’t even able to apply to Wharton until your third year at Perelman), then take a year of business courses, and complete your last year of medical and business courses in your fifth year (often in different semesters).

 This segregation of disciplines means that you lose out on some of the obvious benefits of combining these very different degree programs and ways of thinking.
 If integration is especially important to you, consider Duke’s MD/MBA program, one of the best-integrated programs out there.
-Students begin taking core business courses in their third year of the medical program, and will participate in a rotational clinical leadership program modeled on MBA rotational programs, giving you plenty of breadth and hands-on experience.
+Students begin taking core business courses in their third year of the medical program and will participate in a rotational clinical leadership program modeled on MBA rotational programs, giving you plenty of breadths and hands-on experience.

 Medical education is one of the most stagnant, least changing fields of education—it has followed the same outline for decades upon decades.
 However, as the dual degree grows and develops to meet market demand, we expect the larger medical education ecosystem to evolve, along with the healthcare field itself.
 Whatever those changes might be, we can expect that they will be led by the very same go-getters coming out of MD/MBA programs.